MaybelOoi/jdc/README.md

+# License
+All posts belong to me.
+You are not allowed to copy, puplish or modify them.

+The Theme is under the same License as BlackDoc!
+Feel free to use it!

+# The design is based on BlackDoc
+It was modified by myself to match the Numix color scheme.

 # BlackDoc

 BlackDoc is a two-column [Jekyll](http://jekyllrb.com) theme that's ideal for websites that require a master-detail layout for viewing of content.
 It's based on [Poole](http://getpoole.com), the Jekyll butler, and the [Hyde](http://hyde.getpoole.com) theme.